Getting Started with ContextDocs

 /contextdocs:context-verify

-This scores your context files 0–100 across 6 dimensions:
+This scores your context files 0–100 across 6 dimensions with 13 checks:

 4. Set Up Context Guard (Optional, Claude Code Only)